 #SecorieaTurner 8-Year-Old Girl Fatally Shot Near Scene Of Rayshard Brooks’ Death

-“Enough is enough”, that’s the statement being made by Atlanta’s Mayor after the tragic death of an 8-year-old.
+“Enough is enough”, that’s the statement being made by Atlanta’s Mayor after the tragic death of 8-year-old Secoriea Turner.

 Keisha Lance Bottoms is calling for the killers of the child to come forward after the girl was fatally shot over the holiday weekend near the Wendy’s where Rayshard Brooks was killed.